 When you enter the United States for the first time as a student, by air or by border crossing, you must present your passport with student visa and your I-20.

-For more information on how to get to our campus, see here.
 Don't forget to stop by International Student Services office as soon as you arrive at Andrews University as we will need to sign your I-20 and make a copy of your student visa.

 SOME FINAL STEPS TO TAKE TO PREPARE FOR ANDREWS

 We want your final steps to be smooth and enjoyable!
 Each of these eight final steps is important to your final preparation to come and study with us.